linkerd/website/linkerd.io/content/blog/may-community-meeting-recap-part-1.md

-+++
+---
-author = "jason"
+author: "jason"
-date =
+date: 2021-06-17T00:00:00Z
-feature =
+feature: "/uploads/may-community-meetup.png"
-tags = ["Community"]
+tags: ["Community"]
-thumbnail =
+thumbnail: "/uploads/may-community-meetup.png"
-title = "Linkerd at KubeCon EU: May Community Meeting Recap Part 1" description = "May's Community Meeting was a little different than our typical meetups.
+title: "Linkerd at KubeCon EU: May Community Meeting Recap Part 1"
-Hot off a successful KubeCon EU, we chose to recap the great Linkerd stories told during the conference
+description: "May's Community Meeting was a little different than our typical meetups.
-"
+  Hot off a successful KubeCon EU, we chose to recap the great Linkerd stories told during the conference"
-featured = false
+featured: false
-+++
+---

 May's Community Meeting was a little different than our typical meetups.
 Hot off a successful KubeCon EU (at least from a Linkerd perspective), we chose to recap the